E-invoicing compliance and regulatory updates - Peru

 Key Actions

-Ensure compliance: Use an approved PSE to issue invoices in XML format and submit invoices to SUNAT for validation.
+Ensure compliance: Issue invoices in XML format and submit invoices to SUNAT for validation using a PSE, an OSE, or SOL.

 Archive properly: Store all electronic invoices in digital format for five years.